kevinbowen777/django-start/docs/index.rst

     feature requests.

 :doc:`license`
-    Terms and conditions for use of this project
+    Terms and conditions for use of this project.

 :doc:`testing`
     Instructions for running tests against the project